craigulliott/platformer/docs/generated/models/state_machine.md

 name (required Symbol)
 :   Choose a verb for your action name that clearly describes the action required to transition between states.
 For instance, if your model has `:reviewing` and `:published` states, a suitable action name for transitioning would be `:publish`.
 If multiple actions share the same name, they will be attempted in sequence and execution will halt at the first successful transition.

+to (required Symbol)
+:   Upon successful execution of this action, your model will transition to this state.

 comment (optional Symbol)
 :   A description of this action.
 This description will be used when generating documentation for your model.

 from (optional [Symbol])
 :   Specify an optional state name, or multiple state names, from which this action is allowed to transition.
 If set, the action will only be permitted if the model's current state matches one of the provided states.

-to (optional Symbol)
-:   Upon successful execution of this action, your model will transition to this state.

 guards (optional [Symbol])
 :   Define a method name or multiple methods that must each return true for the transition to be allowed.
 If any of the specified guards do not return true, the system will attempt the next action with the same name as the current one.